 - Personal Hygiene

-The First Principles for Food Handlers certificate program is accredited by ANSI (American National Standards Institute) against the ASTM E2659-09 standard.
-As a result of this accreditation, the certificate program is recognized in California, Illinois, Arizona, Texas, and any state that recognizes food handler programs accredited by ANSI.
+The online version of the First Principles for Food Handlers certificate program is accredited by ANSI (American National Standards Institute) against the ASTM E2659-18 standard.
+As a result of this accreditation, the online certificate program is recognized in Arizona, California, Hawaii, Illinois, New Mexico, and Texas, and any state that recognizes food handler programs accredited by ANSI.
 We also offer a version of the program approved in the state of Florida.

 National Registry does not accept commercial support of its certificate program activities.